-- 510 To summarize, the classifications capture ice openings with in the 'leads' and 'others' classes (leads, young ice and LFYI in the five-class scheme) that correspond well with areas of ice divergence.
+To summarize, the classifications capture ice openings with the 'leads' and 'others' classes (leads, young ice and LFYI in the five-class scheme) that correspond well with areas of ice divergence.
 This good correspondence is also partly due to the surface features created by ice divergence being more spatially confined.
-On the other hand, the 'deformed ice' class includes a mix of DFYI and MYI that is spatially wide-spread, where the true proportions of deformed ice cannot be reliably verified, and hence has limited correspondence with areas of ice convergencefrom the deformation parcels.
-This is both due to the accumulation of ice deformation in a period longer than the parcel tracking, and also to the limitation of the classifier working only with HH and HV channels of the C-band sensors.
-The Classification on the RS2 FQ scenes performs similarly to the wide-swath sceneswhen the re-trained GIA classifier is applied, but can serve to preserve more spatial details of surface features.
-The capacity of the classification results to identify these surface features (mainly ice divergence) in the deformation parcels - serves as another validation of the re-trained GIA classifier when applied to our study area regionally retrained GIA classifier.
+On the other hand, the 'deformed ice' class includes a mix of DFYI and MYI that is spatially wide-spread, where the true proportions of deformed ice cannot be reliably verified, and hence has limited correspondence with areas of ice convergence from the deformation parcels.
+This is both due to the accumulation

+420 of ice deformation in a period longer than the parcel tracking, and also to the limitation of the classifier working only with HH and HV channels of the C-band sensors.
+The RS2 FQ scenes performs similarly to the wide-swath scenes when the re-trained GIA classifier is applied, but can serve to preserve more spatial details of surface features.
+The capacity of the classification results to identify these surface features (mainly ice divergence) in the deformation parcels serves as another validation of the re-trained GIA classifier when applied to our study area.
+425

-520 3.3 Limitations and future steps
+3.3 Limitations and future steps

 This study is a first step towards the goal of Arctic-wide ice deformation detection based on a consistent classification method applicable to multiple SAR platforms, and thus investigates the cross-platform application of the GIA classifier in a local setting.
-Thus, we regional setting.
-We work within the limitations of both the classifier and the characteristics of HH and HV channels of the C-band SAR sensors which affects complete derivation of ice deformationS1 and RS2 which affects the separation of level from deformed ice, as summarized above.
-Very limited ground truth of ice types from in-situ data is available for re-training in situ data are available for retraining and validation, hence the heavy preference given to the N-ICE2015 data dataset to utilize the co-authors' expert knowledge on ice conditionsin the campaign.
+Thus, we work within the limitations of both the classifier and the characteristics of HH and HV channels of the Cband SAR sensors which affects complete derivation of ice deformation, as summarized above.
+Very limited ground truth of 430 ice types from in-situ data is available for re-training and validation, hence the heavy preference given to the N-ICE2015 data to utilize the co-authors' expert knowledge on ice conditions in the campaign.